-Abel Tesfaye, known professionally as the Weeknd, is scheduled to perform at the Pepsi Super Bowl LV Halftime Show on Feb.
+Abel Tesfaye, known professionally as The Weeknd, performed at the Pepsi Super Bowl LV Halftime Show on Feb.
 7, in Tampa Bay, Fla.
 The Weeknd is coming off the release of his fourth studio album, After Hours.
 “Blinding Lights,” the second single off the record, was the number one song on the 2020 Billboard Year-End Hot 100 Singles Chart.
-Although the show will likely be very different this year — due to COVID-19 attendance restrictions — the Weeknd’s dark pop and R&B styles will be well-suited for the occasion.
+Although the show was very different this year — due to COVID-19 attendance restrictions — his dark pop and R&B styles were well-suited for the occasion.

 The Weeknd is only the third singer selected to headline the show under the NFL’s new partnership with Jay-Z’s Roc Nation.
 The league entered a long-term partnership with Roc Nation in 2019 that is designed to allow the label to advise on musical guest selections for performances like the Super Bowl.
-This year’s show will be directed by Hamish Hamilton, and produced by Jesse Collins — who will become the first Black executive producer to work on a halftime show.
+This year’s show was directed by Hamish Hamilton and produced by Jesse Collins — who became the first Black executive producer to work on a halftime show.

-Since After Hours is musically different compared to his previous album Starboy, the Weeknd will be able to use this performance to demonstrate how he’s grown as an artist and evolved his music.
-From “The Hills” in 2015 to “I Feel It Coming” in 2016, which featured French electronic music duo Daft Punk, the Weeknd has started to incorporate more disco, electronic and pop elements into the dark R&B style that allowed him to talk openly about his fame, relationships and drug use.
+Since After Hours is musically different compared to his previous albums Starboy and Beauty Behind the Madness, The Weeknd used this performance to demonstrate how he’s grown as an artist and evolved his music.
+From “The Hills” in 2015 to “I Feel It Coming” in 2016, which featured French electronic music duo Daft Punk, The Weeknd has started to incorporate more disco, electronic and pop elements into the dark R&B style that has allowed him to talk openly about his fame, relationships and drug use.

-After Hours evolves his style even further by incorporating psychedelic, new wave and dream pop elements into this new display of the Weeknd’s dark and crazy wild side.
-With a red suit and a bloodied self-portrait on the album’s cover, the Weeknd uses themes from the movie Joker and Las Vegas’ gambling culture to sing about regrets regarding his promiscuous behavior.
-He and Dua Lipa utilized a combination of syncopation and steady rhythms, as well as a lot of ‘80s synth-pop techniques that were uniquely re-introduced prior to quarantine.
-The album’s production by Max Martin, Illangelo and Metro Boomin especially highlight the Weeknd’s sound, since his high tenor voice is mixed really well with the synthesizers, drum beats and instrumentation.
-Based on his previous performances at the American Music Awards and the MTV Video Music Awards, this show may include anything from fireworks to disco balls, flashy sports cars and dark, bloody imagery clashing with iconic ’80s synth sounds.
-His versatility as both an impressive singer and performer will help the Weeknd create a magnificent show.
+After Hours evolves The Weeknd’s style even further by incorporating psychedelic, new wave and dream pop elements into a new display of his dark and crazy wild side.
+With a red suit and a bloodied self-portrait on the album’s cover, The Weeknd uses themes from the movie Joker and Las Vegas’ gambling culture to sing about regrets regarding his promiscuous behavior.
+This year, he and Dua Lipa utilized a combination of syncopation and steady rhythms, as well as a lot of ‘80s synth-pop techniques that were uniquely re-introduced prior to quarantine.
+The album’s production by Max Martin, Illangelo and Metro Boomin especially highlight The Weeknd’s sound, since his high tenor voice is mixed well with the synthesizers, drum beats and instrumentation.
+His versatility as both an impressive singer and performer helped to create a magnificent show.